Image Wrap

 The degree to which you can successfully defuse your Pasadena DUI situation is to the degree to which you can gain control over vast swaths of your life, work, and future.

 To that end, you need to choose your Pasadena DUI criminal defense attorney carefully.
-One of the reasons why so many people trust Michael Kraut of the Kraut Criminal & DUI Lawyers (790 East Colorado Boulevard, 9th floor, Pasadena, California 91101 Phone: (626) 345-1899) is that he is a former prosecutor: he spent 14 plus years “on the other side,” putting DUI drivers behind bars.
+One of the reasons why so many people trust Michael Kraut of the Kraut Law Group Criminal & DUI Lawyers, Inc. (790 East Colorado Boulevard, 9th floor, Pasadena, California 91101 Phone: (626) 345-1899) is that he is a former prosecutor: he spent 14 plus years “on the other side,” putting DUI drivers behind bars.
 He has also won great respect and admiration not only from his criminal defense clients but also from his legal peers – judges, prosecutors, etc. – past and present.
 Connect with attorney Kraut right now for a free and confidential case consultation to figure out what you can do to get out of your mess.

 Continue reading